Hexagon/croner-rust/README.md

 # Croner

 Croner is a fully-featured, lightweight, and efficient Rust library designed for parsing and evaluating cron patterns.
-Equipped with a built-in threaded scheduler, it is tailored with a focus on simplicity and high performance.
-This library empowers Rust developers with a reliable tool to efficiently schedule tasks, following the familiar cron syntax.

 This is the Rust flavor of the popular JavaScript/TypeScript cron parser [croner](https://github.com/hexagon/croner).